-ELECTION OF DIRECTOR
+PROPOSAL ONE - ELECTION OF DIRECTOR

-The Board of Directors is currently comprised of five directors elected in three classes (the "Classes"), with two

-Class I directors, two Class II directors and one Class III director.
+The Board of Directors is currently comprised of five directors elected in three classes (the "Classes"), with two Class I directors, two Class II directors and one Class III director.
 Directors in each class hold office for three-year terms.
 The terms of the Classes are staggered so that the term of one Class terminates each year.
-The term of the current Class I directors expires at the 2003 Annual Meeting and when their successors have been duly elected and qualified.
+The term of the current Class III director expires at the 2005 Annual Meeting and when his successor has been duly elected and qualified.

-The Board of Directors has nominated Joseph G. Caporella and Samuel C. Hathorn, Jr. for election as director in Class I with a term of office of three years expiring at the Annual Meeting of Shareholders to be held in 2006.
+The Board of Directors has nominated Nick A. Caporella for election as director in Class III with a term of office of three years expiring at the Annual Meeting of Shareholders to be held in 2008.
 In order to be elected as a director, a nominee must receive a plurality of affirmative votes cast by the shares present or represented at a duly convened meeting.
 Shareholders have no right to vote cumulatively.